kavia-common/samsung-tv-streaming-hub-40614-40623/tv_frontend/DEV_SERVER.md

 Tip:
 - The launcher disables raw stdin mode if available to avoid hanging for "press h + enter" prompts in CI logs.
 - Health log line to expect: "[start-dev] Health: Vite listener detected on 0.0.0.0:3000."
+- Neutralization confirmation examples you may see in logs when CI stops the server after readiness:
+  - "[start-dev] Proactive neutralization: readiness/port healthy.
+Exiting 0."
+  - "[start-dev] External termination code 137 after readiness.
+Neutral exit (0)."